MicrosoftDocs/cpp-docs/docs/mfc/reference/clistctrl-class.md

 ### Return Value

-The zero-based selection mark, or -1 if there is no selection mark.
+The zero-based selection mark, or -1 if there's no selection mark.

 ### Remarks